 - Parents are also invited in at all stages of the identification process to discuss their child including meetings with professionals, meetings with the SENDCO and any transitioning to another setting

 Who are the Key People in the Setting to Discuss your Child’s Needs with?

 Parents of children who attend our setting are able to talk to their keyworkers about their child’s development and well-being first.
 The key person will then liaise with the Special Educational Needs and Disability Co-Ordinator (hereafter referred to as the SENDCO) to arrange a meeting to discuss further your child’s needs.

-At Gravenhurst and Villages Pre-School we have two SENDCO’s Emma Clark and Alice Redman.
+At Gravenhurst and Villages Pre-School our SENDCO is Emma Clark.

-Both of our SENDCO’s have attended the three day SENDCO course and have also completed an additional Level 3 qualification all about the role of the SENDCO.
+Both Emma and Alice Redman (Manager) have attended the three day SENDCO course and have also completed an additional Level 4 qualification all about the role of the SENDCO.